mo9239/data-scrapping-project/README.md

 - **Text Files**:
   - Text files are read line by line or as a whole, depending on the data structure.
-  - Use Python’s `open()` function to load the content and regular expressions (`re`) along with user-defined functions to extract relevant information.
+  - Use Python’s `open()` function to load the content and regular expressions (`re`) along with custom functions to extract relevant information.

 - **Binary Files**:
   - Binary files were parsed using specific mechanisms, such as Python's `struct` to unpack binary data.
 Custom functions were used for extracting metadata and specific binary-encoded values.